From my movie blog “So few critics, so many poets”

 By Scott Ross

 Previn’s is one of those names I learned early, from the back of the My Fair Lady soundtrack LP (and the front of the Firestone Julie Andrews Christmas album) in my parents’ record collection.
 It was only later that I was introduced to his work as a composer, conductor and — most joyously — a jazz pianist and bandleader.
-When a man has been an integral component of my musical life for almost as long as I’ve been alive, I am somewhat naturally defensive about him.
+When a man has been an integral component of your musical life for almost as long as you’ve been alive, you may naturally be somewhat defensive about him.
 As with his contemporaries, the Sherman Brothers (at their high school graduation Previn played a duet with fellow student Richard M.) I bristle at criticism directed toward Sir Andre’s musicianship.
-Gary Giddins, one of our finest contemporary critics, not merely of jazz, with which he made his name, but of movies, is absolutely vicious on the subject of Previn, for reasons I cannot wrap my brain around; his comments on Duke Ellinton’s score for Anatomy of a Murder on the Criterion edition drip with notably poisonous contempt for Previn’s similar endeavors.
-But then, jazz writers tend to be more than a little defensive on the subject of composition — hence the dubious, and more than slightly hysterical, assertion by so many jazz aficionados that Ellington is the greatest of all American composers, a claim that falls apart on the evidence.
-A great songwriter, surely (although the contributions of Billy Strayhorn to Ellington’s oeuvre cannot be overstated) and an interesting composer of some fine movie and ballet scores (Anatomy, The River) but hardly on a par with, say, Gershwin in symphonic endeavor.
+Gary Giddins, one of our finest contemporary critics, not merely of jazz, with which he made his name, but of movies, is absolutely vicious on the subject of Previn (as he also is on Quincy Jones), and for reasons I cannot wrap my brain around; his comments on Duke Ellington’s score for Anatomy of a Murder on the Criterion edition drip with notably poisonous contempt for Previn’s similar endeavors.
+Why?
+But then, jazz writers tend themselves toward more than a little defensiveness on the subject of composition.
+Hence the dubious, and more than slightly hysterical, assertion by so many jazz aficionados that Ellington is the greatest of all American composers, a claim that falls apart on the evidence.
+A great songwriter, surely (although the contributions of Billy Strayhorn to Ellington’s oeuvre cannot be overstated) and an interesting composer of some fine movie and ballet scores (Anatomy, The River) but hardly on a par with, say, Gershwin, in symphonic endeavor.
 For that matter, Ellington’s individual songs are no better than those of Gershwin, Harold Arlen, Cole Porter, Richard Rodgers and Frank Loesser — which is to say, of the highest quality but hardly beyond it.
+Where Arlen and Porter bestow joy on their listeners, Ellington inspires admiration.
+Not exactly the same thing.

-Previn’s film scores are more varied and successful.* He wrote a fine jazz-based score for Two for the Seesaw and there is real, disturbing power in some of the others: The propulsive, whirling, dangerous main title theme for Bad Day at Black Rock; the elegiac dissonance of Long Day’s Journey into Night; the soured waltzes and ominous percussion of The Four Horsemen of the Apocalypse; the uneasy ecclesiasticism of Elmer Gantry.
+Previn’s movie work is far more varied and successful.* He wrote a fine jazz-based score for Two for the Seesaw, a spectacular one for The Subterraneans, and there is real, disturbing power in some of the others: The propulsive, whirling, dangerous main title theme for Bad Day at Black Rock; the elegiac dissonance of Long Day’s Journey into Night; the soured waltzes and ominous percussion of The Four Horsemen of the Apocalypse; the uneasy ecclesiasticism of Elmer Gantry.

-Previn’s comedy scores are even better, particularly those he arranged for Billy Wilder.
-He adapted part of the Gershwin trunk for the reviled but surprisingly plangent Kiss Me, Stupid; wove Porter’s “You’d Be So Nice to Come To” into an ironic statement for (and added a comic waltz to) The Fortune Cookie.
+But Previn’s comedy scores are even better, particularly those he arranged for Billy Wilder.
+He composed a pleasing waltz and juggled Khachaturian’s “Sabre Dance” into and around the short score for One, Two, Three; adapted part of the Gershwin trunk for the reviled but surprisingly plangent Kiss Me, Stupid; wove Porter’s “You’d Be So Nice to Come To” into an ironic statement for, and added another comic waltz to, The Fortune Cookie.
 For Irma La Douce, Previn both adapted Marguerite Monnot’s original stage melodies and composed his own, as it were, contrapuntal score.
-It’s a tribute to his gifts as an arranger that you can’t tell the difference unless you know the London or Broadway (or French) Irma.
+It’s a tribute to his gifts as an arranger that you can’t tell the difference between his work and Monnot’s unless you know the London or Broadway (or original French) Irma.
 The love theme Previn wrote for Jack Lemmon and Shirley MacLaine is among the most achingly beautiful ever composed for a movie romance, comic or dramatic.

-Previn’s great jazz legacy (pace Mr. Giddins) is his series of small-combo recordings, often with Red Mitchell and Shelly Manne, many of which concentrated on single Broadway or Hollywood musical scores (Pal Joey, My Fair Lady, Bells are Ringing, Li’l Abner, Gigi, Camelot) or a specific composer (Harold Arlen, Vernon Duke.)
+Previn’s great (pace Mr. Giddins) jazz legacy is his series of small-combo recordings, often with Red Mitchell and Shelly Manne, many of which concentrated on a single Broadway or Hollywood musical (Pal Joey, My Fair Lady, Bells are Ringing, Li’l Abner, Gigi, Camelot) or a specific composer (Harold Arlen, Vernon Duke.)
 As often as not, however, these glittering, exquisitely tempered albums feature Previn’s own sprightly, infectiously melodic compositions, rendered either in piano solo (or, as in his collaboration with Russ Freeman, duo) or with bass and drum.
-(Latterly, Prvin’s collaborators have included Ray Brown, Joe Pass and even Itzhak Perlman.)
-Since their debuts, these superb sessions have been non pariel.
+(Latterly, Previn’s collaborators have included Ray Brown, Joe Pass and even Itzhak Perlman.)
+Since their debuts, these superb sessions have been non-pariel.
 To this day only Terry Trotter’s series of Sondheim scores arranged for trio on Varèse Sarabande have come close to the lilting, gentle, playful originality of the discs produced by Previn & Co.

 Previn, whose conducting for movies goes back to the late 1940s, took on his first symphonic assignment in 1967 (the Houston Symphony) and went on to lead the LSO, the Pittsburgh, the Royal Philharmonic and the Los Angeles Phil, not always to the satisfaction of all.
-Indeed it is, oddly, as an orchestral conductor that Sir Andre has interested, and satisfied, me least — a surprise considering how efficacious his Hollywood work with the baton has been.
+Indeed, it is, oddly, as an orchestral conductor that Sir Andre has interested, and satisfied, himself the most, and me the least — a surprise considering how efficacious his Hollywood work with the baton had been.
 His “classical” recordings often eschew effective tempi, either rushing or worse, elongating to the point of acute boredom.
-His recording of Peter and the Wolf, which he also narrates, is charming, but in general he neither inspires nor excites on the podium as the greatest conductors routinely have, and do.
+His recording of Peter and the Wolf, which he also narrates, is charming, in part because of that lovely, soft Mid-Atlantic accent of his.† But in general he neither inspires nor excites on the podium as the greatest conductors routinely have, and do.

 As a raconteur and (somewhat reluctant) Hollywood survivor, Previn hit a personal high-water mark with his delicious memoir No Minor Chords, in which a few of his colleagues, past and contemporary, come in for some wickedly appropriate drubbing.
-Previn’s memories also make good copy for other biographers: His having to quite literally lock Alan Lerner in an upstairs office in order to get a single couplet out of that notoriously recalcitrant wordsmith, for example, or his reaction to Lerner and Leonard Bernstein’s appalling White House musical 1600 Pennsylvania Avenue: Watching with glazed eyes as a silhouette of Lincoln ominously crosses behind an upstage scrim at the end of Act One, Previn recalls thinking, “I’m going mad.”
-That may be the single finest epithet I’ve ever heard for that rather historic Broadway bomb.
+Previn’s memories also make good copy for other biographers: His having to quite literally lock Alan Lerner in an upstairs office in order to get a single couplet out of that notoriously recalcitrant wordsmith, for example, or his reaction to Lerner and Leonard Bernstein’s wonderfully scored but theatrically appalling White House musical 1600 Pennsylvania Avenue: Watching with glazed eyes as a silhouette of Lincoln ominously crosses behind an upstage scrim at the end of Act One, Previn recalls thinking, “I’m going mad.”
+That may be the single finest epithet I’ve ever heard for that rather historic Broadway bomb.††Andre Previn turned 85 yesterday.
+Thank you, Maestro, for the pleasure you’ve given me nearly all my life.
+On balance, your own balance has been very good indeed.

 Andre Previn turned 85 yesterday.
 Thank you, Maestro, for the pleasure you’ve given me nearly all my life.
 On balance, your own balance has been very good indeed.